Leonardo05Uni/Half-CarModel/README.md

 Our main goals are：
 - Study how the road surface, tyres, suspension, and vehicle body interact with each other.
-- Observe how stiffness and damping changes affect both vertical and angular accelerations.
+- Observe how changes in damping affect both vertical and angular accelerations.
 - Find a combination of parameters that gives the smoothest ride, using RMS acceleration as a measure of comfort.

 ### System Component / Positions Names